Aliases for KCNA3 Gene

 GeneCards Summary for KCNA3 Gene

 KCNA3 (Potassium Voltage-Gated Channel Subfamily A Member 3) is a Protein Coding gene.
-Diseases associated with KCNA3 include Lymph Node Cancer.
-Among its related pathways are Potassium Channels and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
+Diseases associated with KCNA3 include Lymph Node Cancer and Autoimmune Pancreatitis.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is KCNA2.

 Mediates the voltage-dependent potassium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a potassium-selective channel through which potassium ions may pass in accordance with their electrochemical gradient.